commerce-docs/devdocs-for-tests/extension-dev-guide/message-queues/bulk-operations.md

 ---
 group: php-developer-guide
-subgroup: 99_Module Development
 title: Bulk Operations
-menu_title: Bulk Operations
-menu_order: 28
-ee_only: True
-level3_menu_node: level3child
-level3_subgroup: mq
 functional_areas:
   - Services
 ---

 Bulk operations are actions that are performed on a large scale.
 Example bulk operations tasks include importing or exporting items, changing prices on a mass scale, and assigning products to a warehouse.

-For each individual task of a bulk operation, the system creates a message that is published in a [message queue]( {{ page.baseurl }}/config-guide/mq/rabbitmq-overview.html).
+For each individual task of a bulk operation, the system creates a message that is published in a [message queue]( {{page.baseurl}}/config-guide/mq/rabbitmq-overview.html).
 A consumer runs in the background and processes the messages that it receives.
 Because tasks are processed in the background through the message queue system, when a merchant launches a bulk operation from the [Admin](https://glossary.magento.com/admin) panel, control is quickly returned to the merchant.
 In previous releases, the merchant could not use the Admin panel until all tasks were completed.

 The primary Bulk Operation interface is `OperationInterface`.
 It defines the getter and setter methods the bulk operation uses to create and process messages.
 The following interfaces are also used: